Here’s a look at the life of Jeb Bush, former governor of Florida.

 Marriage: Columba (Garnica Gallo) Bush (February 23, 1974-present)

-Education: University of Texas, Latin American Studies, B.A.
+Education: University of Texas, B.A. in Latin American Studies, 1974

 Religion: Catholic (converted - was Episcopalian)